Mimesis

 all usage refers to ‘sympathetic behaviour’, not to abstract copying or imitation, and in a great many

-Havelock argues that pre-Platonic mimesis denoted enactive bodily identification with another rather than the abstract representational relation Plato imposed on the term.
+Havelock argues that pre-Platonic mimesis denotes enacted identification with another’s conduct rather than the abstract copy-relation Plato imposed upon it, fundamentally revising the term’s genealogy.

 Eric A. Havelock, Preface to Plato, 1963thesis